Origin Enterprises

-Origin Enterprises plc is a focused agri-services group providing specialist on-farm agronomy services and the supply of crop technologies and inputs.
-The group has market positions in Ireland, the United Kingdom, Poland, Romania, Brazil and Ukraine.
-Origin is listed on the ESM market of Euronext Dublin.
+Origin Enterprises plc is a food manufacturing business operating in Ireland, the United Kingdom, Brazil, Poland and Romania.
+It is listed on the Euronext Growth Dublin market and the AIM market of the London Stock Exchange.

 History

 Origin was established by the IAWS Group in 2006 to focus on the original agribusiness and food and nutrition businesses of IAWS: it was admitted to the IEX and AIM on 5 June 2007.

 In October 2013 it bought 60% of Agroscope, a Ukrainian business, for $17.6m.

 In September 2015 it completed the acquisition of Romania's Redoxim.
 Then in November 2015, it completed the acquisition of Kazgod group in Poland and in December 2015, it completed the acquisition of Comfert S.R.L. in Romania.

 In June 2018, it announced an agreement to expand its footprint within South America, buying a sharehold part of two Brazilian companies, by €50.3m.